 As part of We Are In’s work to educate the community, raise awareness around the issues of housing and homelessness, and advocate for change, we want to spotlight the important progress that is underway — whether in housing, services, or policy and infrastructure.
 This page serves as a round-up of the progress we’re making across the region — check back periodically for additional updates.

-Solving homelessness is consistently the most important issue for people in our region.
+Preventing and ending homelessness is consistently the most important issue for people in our region.
 This sense of urgency and concern is driving much-needed change on the issues of housing and homelessness in King County.
 New housing units are opening up; services are improving; significant investments from state and local governments as well as private partners have been made and more are on the way; and people experiencing homelessness are being connected to the shelter, services, and housing they need to thrive.

 Progress by the Numbers

-In addition to those housed by KCRHA, nearly 500 previously homeless people have been housed across the region through the Health Through Housing Initiative, which has purchased 10 buildings to serve as emergency and permanent supportive housing.
+In addition to those housed by KCRHA, nearly 500 previously homeless people have been housed across the region through the Health Through Housing Initiative, which has purchased 10 buildings to serve as interim and permanent supportive housing.

 Stories of Progress